LaunchMenu/node-global-key-listener/README.md

 | Windows | True            | Win10         |
 | Mac     | True            | Mac OS Mojave |
 | Linux   | Not implemented | N/A           |

+This keyboard listener was originally made for the productivity application, [LaunchMenu](http://launchmenu.github.io/).

 ## Usage